-Through our strategies, we have established a funding and support model that will enable at least 100 RLOs to sustain and scale their impact within the next 5 years.
+Through our strategies, we have established a funding and support model that will enable local RLOs to sustain and scale their impact within the next 5 years.

 Through this effort, we will reach over 1,000,000 people across every major refugee-hosting region globally with holistic, community-driven support and solutions.